netreplica/nrx/README.md

 ### Configuration file

 Use `--config <filename>` argument to specify a configuration file to use.
-The sample configuration file is provided as [`ntopex.conf`](ntopex.conf).
+The sample configuration file is provided as [`nrx.conf`](nrx.conf).

 ## Templates

 ### Containerlab

-All elements of a Containerlab topology file that `ntopex` can produce has to be provided to it as Jinja2 templates:
+All elements of a Containerlab topology file that `nrx` can produce has to be provided to it as Jinja2 templates:

 * `clab/topology.j2`: template for the final Containerlab topology file
 * `clab/kinds/<device.platform.slug>.j2`: templates for Clab node entries, separate file for each `device.platform.slug` exported from NetBox